What to expect

 Can I watch TV, listen to the radio, and use a mobile phone/telephone and the internet?

-All patient rooms have free-to-use Wi-Fi, a Freeview television and a DVD/CD player.
+All patient rooms have free-to-use Wi-Fi and a Freeview smart TV.
 We would ask that our patients show respect for others on the ward by keeping volume levels down to an agreeable level.
 Mobile phones are permitted on the ward but all personal property is the responsibility of the owner.

 When can I expect to have my meals?